Click on a topic below to learn more.

 Whether they are called fees, commission, interest or something else, it all adds up to the total amount that the loan will cost you.

-The total cost of borrowing cannot be more than $22 for every $100 you borrow.
-For example, if you borrow $300, a payday lender cannot charge you more than $66 as the total cost of borrowing.
-In this example the most you would be required to repay is $366, if you repay the loan on time.
+The maximum cost of borrowing cannot be more than $19 for every $100 you borrow.
+For example, if you borrow $300, a payday lender cannot charge you more than $57 as the total cost of borrowing.
+In this example the most you would be required to repay is $357, if you repay the loan on time.
 If you do not repay the loan on time, you will be charged interest on the amount you still owe.
 The interest rate will be the amount specified in your loan agreement for default, up to a maximum of 60%.
 In addition, you may be charged a default penalty of up to $40.

-Payday lenders must have a poster in their store giving an example of the total cost of borrowing, like the table below:
+Payday lenders must have a poster in their store, or online, giving an example of the total cost of borrowing, like the table below:

 |Example:||$300 loan for 14 days|

 Payday lenders are regulated and licensed by Service Nova Scotia to offer, arrange or give payday loans in Nova Scotia.
 Lenders must follow the rules in the Consumer Protection Act and regulations in order to get, keep or renew a license.
 Licenses must be renewed every year.
-As of May 1, 2012, internet payday lenders are also regulated in Nova Scotia, and must have a permit from Service Nova Scotia to arrange or provide internet payday loans in Nova Scotia.
+Internet payday lenders are also regulated in Nova Scotia, and must have a permit from Service Nova Scotia to arrange or provide payday loans online in Nova Scotia.

 In certain situations Service Nova Scotia may refuse to give or renew a license, or may suspend or cancel a license.